The Quantitative Momentum Investing Philosophy

 When the greatest empirical finance researchers suggests momentum is the leading academic anomaly, we take note.
 Fama and French make this statement because the empirical research on the momentum effect is compelling.
 For example, academic researchers have examined stock data going back over 200 years and identified a significant and robust historical performance record.(2) As natural skeptics, we have independently verified many of the empirical results associated with momentum.
 Momentum is well grounded, historically.
 And while we never want to invest in a strategy simply because it has a great backtest, we believe that the momentum anomaly is a sustainable active investment strategy.
 We believe the strategy can persist because the returns are 1) driven by innate human bias, and 2) following the strategy is difficult because of enhanced volatility and career risk considerations.

 We minimize deeply ingrained human bias by following a systematic approach, which protects us from our own behavioral errors.
 Our tools do not necessarily need to be complex, but they do need to be systematic.
 We contend with volatility and career risk by educating investors on the long-term horizon required to be a successful momentum investor.
 We refuse to appease those with short horizons by “diluting” our Quantitative Momentum Index.
 Hence, our strategy is concentrated and follows an evidence-based methodology.
-In the end, we cannot guarantee long-term success, but our process does promise one thing: a high-conviction momentum strategy that is Built to Beat Behavioral Bias.
+In the end, we cannot guarantee long-term success, but our index process does promise one thing: a high-conviction momentum strategy that is grounded in our years of research and development.